operator-playground-io/etcd-operator/tutorials/sample-application-tutorial.md

 ---
-title: etcd Operator Sample Application Tutorial
+title: Use Cluster Resource in a Sample Application
-description: This tutorial explains how to use an etcd cluster created by the operator in an application.
+description: How to use an existing etcd cluster in an application?
 ---

 ### Introduction

 In this tutorial, we take an example of Shopping List application, which is a Node.js application deployed as a microservice.
-The example also uses Skaffold which handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.
+The example also uses Skaffold which handles the workflow for building, pushing and deploying your application, allowing you to focus on writing code.

 ### Code Structure

 ![codestructure](_images/shopping-app-structure.png)

-It follows a simple modular and MVC pattern.
+The code structure follows a simple modular and MVC pattern.
 There are 2 folders that are of our interest:
-- k8s :  This contains all the deployment and service yaml for the application.
+- k8s :  This folder contains all the deployment and service yaml for the application.
 This defines the deployment and exposure of our application.
-- backend: This contains all the backend code made using Node.js (Express).
+- backend: This folder contains all the backend code made using Node.js (Express).
 The frontend is built using EJS JavaScript template framework.

 ### Try the example

 **Step 1:** Create an etcd cluster executing these commands.

-If you already installed the etcd operator and followed the steps to create an etcd cluster you can skip this step.
+If you have already installed the etcd operator and have followed the steps to create an etcd cluster you can skip this step.

 ```execute
 cat <<'EOF' >etcd-cluster.yaml